gregoryjtom/yelpcamp/README.md

 # YelpCamp
-Complete full-stack Yelp-like app for reviewing and surveying campsites constructed as a part of The Web Developer Bootcamp.
+Usable full-stack Yelp-like app for reviewing and surveying campsites constructed as a part of The Web Developer Bootcamp.
 Current version (in-progress) deployed at https://radiant-garden-26374.herokuapp.com/.